 Psst, over here… Let’s talk about your down payment for a second.

 There are down payment assistance (DPA) programs that help home buyers, especially first-timers, reduce how much they need to save.
 With over 2,000 of these programs across the country, they can vary significantly in terms of requirements based on who’s running the program.
-In fact, DPA programs vary so much that they need their own article, which we’ll tackle in our next edition.
+In fact, these programs vary so much that they need their own DPA programs article.